 - Phone number (close to email; include international prefix)

-- Hobbies (specially if they can influence your role or tell you apart from the others)
+- Hobbies (especially if they can influence your role or tell you apart from the others)

-- Main attended events (at bottom with title and date)
+- Main attended events (at the bottom with title and date)

 - Publications (books, articles, blogs)

-- Links to LinkedIn, GitHub, etc. (explicit in footer)
+- Links to LinkedIn, GitHub, etc. (explicit in the footer)